 As Fleming prepared to exit last week, Majority Leader Harry Reid, D-Nev., praised the garrulous director of doorkeepers on the Senate floor.
 “He has a wonderful personality,” he said.
 “He is someone who helps keep order in this institution, and his presence in the Senate is one that is calming.
 Everyone who knows him likes him.
 It just will not be the same without him.”

 Some years ago, when Reid was managing floor operations for then-Majority Leader Tom Daschle, D-S.D., “There was this big crash,” Reid recalled.
 “Myron was rushing around doing the work he did, and he could not have done a better pirouette if he [had] been a ballerina.
 He flipped in the air and came crashing down.… Myron just got up, smiled, and walked away.”

-This article appears in the March 19, 2013, edition of National Journal Daily as Closing the Door on the Senate.
+This article appears in the March 19, 2013 edition of NJ Daily as Closing the Door on the Senate.